Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-3.md

 # Task 3 – Translate Source File

 Before you can display a model in the Viewer, you must translate it to the SVF format.
-In order to display generate zone and space information there are a few advanced options you must specify when you start the translation job.
-These options can cause the time it takes to translate a file to increase, and hence must be specified only when you need zone and space information.
+To generate zone and space information while translating, you must set a few specific options in the request header as well as the JSON body.
+Generating zone and space information can cause translation time to increase.
+As such, these options must be specified only when you need zone and space information.

 The translation job produces a manifest, which lists all the files that are generated.
 It also reports how far translation has progressed as a percentage, for each file listed in the manifest.